Liquid democracy: Oligarchic tendencies

 Similar to electoral political systems, the concept of "distinction" is of central importance.
 Rather than empowering the general public, liquid democracy could concentrate power into the hands of a socially prominent, politically strategic, and wealthy few.
 Helene Landemore, a Political Science professor at Yale University, describes this phenomenon as "star-voting" in particular.
 Thus, apparently, the normative ideal of meritocracy may herein always devolve into mere oligarchy.
 She goes on to argue in this vein that individuals should have a right of permanent recall whereby voters who have delegated their vote to another individual may, at any time, retract their delegation and vote autonomously.
 However, the ability to automatically recall one's vote regarding any policy decision leads to an issue of policy inconsistency as different policies are voted on by different subsets of society.

 Scale

 In large nation states with millions of voting citizens, it is likely the body of "liquid representatives" (those who have been delegated other citizen votes) will be significant.
 Consequently, deliberation and representation become pertinent concerns.
 To achieve meaningful deliberation, the liquid representatives would have to be split into numerous groups to attain a somewhat manageable discussion group size.
 As for representation, liquid democracy suffers from a similar issue facing electoral representative democracies where a single individual embodies the will of millions.
 Some may argue that such is universally undesirable.
 Most of the aforementioned moral intuitions may easily be serve as a reductio to today's more coarse-graining representative democracies as well.
 The diagram on the right illustrates one possible implementation of liquid democracy working at a national scale.
+Furthermore, the risk of cyclical delegations (e.g., Alice delegates her vote to Bob, who delegates his vote to Alice, and neither show up) increases with the number of voters.